 Netanyahu’s speech conveyed the sense that he was not yet prepared for negotiations.
-There have been efforts by Egypt, the United States and Qatar to put an end to the war, which has claimed hundreds of thousands of lives.
+There have been efforts by Egypt, the United States and Qatar to put an end to the war, which has claimed tens of thousands of lives.
 But Netanyahu, it seems, wants to finish off Hamas once and for all.

 While Netanyahu sounded uncompromising on Hamas, he did not rule out negotiations completely regarding the ongoing operations against Hezbollah in Lebanon.
 Since the beginning of the Israel-Hamas war, Hezbollah has been attacking Israel, using rockets and missiles.